Skip to Content

 I had always heard great things about Clearwater’s white sand beaches.
 So, when I took a quick trip to Tampa, I knew that I had to take a day trip over to Clearwater.
 It’s located about 35 minutes from the Tampa International Airport, right on the Gulf Coast.

 Clearwater is known for the Clearwater Marine Aquarium, a facility focused on rehabilitating and releasing animals.
-If you’ve seen the Dolphin Tales movies, you already know all about Winter and Hope, the most famous residents at the aquarium.
+If you’ve seen the Dolphin Tales movies, you already know all about the aquarium.

 There are other great places to visit on the Gulf Coast of Florida, including Venice.
 See things to do in Venice, Florida here.
+In addition, you can often take a ferry boat to the Florida Keys for a day trip.
 Overall, it’s a beautiful region to visit, with so many things for families to see and do.

 Additional Resources: Want to read more Gulf Coast travel tips and reviews?
 Click to read our post with destination recommendations, ideas on what things to do, hotel reviews, and more.